viljoen/StudentManager.Docs/docs/Qualifications/campusqualificationintake.md

 This feature enables the following:

-..*1.
-Allows learners to select the qualification they are interested in during the application process ..*2.
-Allows for the course work page to be built up per learner
+-1.
+Allows learners to select the qualification they are interested in during the application process -2.
+Allows for the course work page to be built up per learner with level grouping -3.
+Determines which modules will display correctly for the learner when their transcript is published -4.
+Ensures that the "Registration Wizard" has rules to reference for registration of modules..

 **Tip!** Before the qualification option can be viewed by the learner, the qualification intake must be set up.
 You can do this by: